mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 "There you go," Ramne said, laying hae softly onto the sand and unceremoniously squeezed on the metal device in his hand.
 A loud crack rang out into the air and the color of hae blood spread across the sand.
 Shinna was horrified.

 "Kipnu, come closer," said Ramne, but Kipnu stood in shock.
-Ramne was unnaturally aloof with life.

 <!-- left off -->